 The subtype_indication or full type definition of an object_declaration defines the nominal subtype of the object.
-The object_declaration declares an object of the nominal subtype.
+The object_declaration declares an object of the type of the nominal subtype.

 The subtype_indication, access_definition, or full type definition of an object_declaration defines the nominal subtype of the object.
-The object_declaration declares an object of the nominal subtype.
+The object_declaration declares an object of the type of the nominal subtype.